 HOW TO GET AROUND IN ECUADOR?

 There are hundreds of bus companies!
 Many of them will take you along the common backpacking routes, but also into more remote areas.
-Long-distance buses typically cost from $1-2 USD per hour.
-For longer trips, like the 10-hour ride from Quito to Guayaquil, expect to pay around $10 USD for a one-way ticket.
-A bus from Quito to Bogota, Colombia will cost around $40 USD.
-From Quito to Lima, Peru will cost around $30 USD.
-You can just show up at the bus station to get your ticket,
+Long-distance buses typically cost from $1-2 per hour.
+For longer trips, like the 10-hour ride from Quito to Guayaquil, expect to pay around $10 for a one-way ticket.
+A bus from Quito to Bogota, Colombia will cost around $40.
+From Quito to Lima, Peru will cost around $30.
+You can buy your ticket at the bus station.

 Taxis-are very affordable, but they’re only metered in Quito.
-A short taxi ride shouldn’t cost much more than $5 USD.
+A short taxi ride shouldn’t cost much more than $5.
 Otherwise, you’ll have to negotiate the fee with the driver.
 Don’t be afraid to haggle!
 In rural areas, a taxi might actually just be a pick-up truck.

 Train – Ecuador’s rail system isn’t the best way to get around the country, although there are day trips along routes that are specifically designed for tourists.
 The route from Alausi along La Nariz del Diablo (The Devil’s Nose) is one of the most popular, thanks to its terrifyingly steep descent.